eam-00/Linux-Notes/Docker/docker-index.md

 Sets a environment variable.

 ## Build
-On the directory where the Dockerfile is located:
+To build an image on the directory where the Dockerfile is located:

         docker build .